Eglon (biblical place)

-Eglon (עֶגְלוֹן) was a Canaanite city-state mentioned in the Hebrew Bible.
+Eglon (עֶגְלוֹן) was a Canaanite city-state mentioned in the Hebrew Bible, with no direct reference in other historical non-Biblical sources available from that time (like the Amarna letters).
 According to the Book of Joshua, Debir, king of Eglon, joined a confederation against Gibeon when that city made peace with Israel.
 The five kings involved were slain and Eglon was later conquered and its inhabitants condemned to destruction.
 It was thereafter included in the territory of the Tribe of Judah, although it is not mentioned outside of the Book of Joshua.

-According to K. van Bekkum, the location of Eglon is unknown, but the most plausible candidate is Tel 'Eton.
+According to Avraham Faust, most scholars identify the location of Eglon with the site of Tel 'Eton.